Burial costs in Australia: a peaceful cemetery among gum trees at dawn

 A graveside service skips the chapel entirely.
 The funeral ceremony is held at the burial site, with mourners gathered around the grave.

-This can be less expensive than a traditional burial with a separate chapel service because it eliminates venue hire ($275 to $750).
-But the cemetery fees (plot, interment, maintenance) remain exactly the same.
+This can be less expensive than a traditional burial with a separate chapel service because it removes venue hire ($275 to $750).
+The cemetery fees (plot, interment, maintenance) remain the same.

-Additional costs specific to graveside services include marquee and chair setup ($124 to $595) if the cemetery does not have permanent facilities at the graveside.
+Additional costs specific to graveside services may include marquee and chair setup (in the range of around $124 to $595) where the cemetery does not have permanent facilities at the graveside.

-Example providers: Lovell Meizer Funerals, Tony Hollands Funerals, White Lady Funerals, and Morleys Funerals all offer graveside service packages.
+At the time of our research (June 2026), providers including Lovell Meizer Funerals, Tony Hollands Funerals, White Lady Funerals, and Morleys Funerals advertised graveside service packages.

 Natural burial and eco-burial